San Diego State Aztecs football: Dignity Health Sports Park (2020–2021)

-Snapdragon Stadium (2022–)
+Snapdragon Stadium (2022–present)

 In 2015, the San Diego Chargers stepped up their efforts to relocate to Los Angeles, pending a vote of National Football League owners and a partnership with the Oakland Raiders or St. Louis Rams.
 In the face of this development, contingency plans were generated for the future use of the then-current SDCCU Stadium site in Mission Valley.
 One proposal put forward by State Senator Marty Block was for San Diego State to take over use of the site in order to expand the campus and also provide for a new multi-use 40,000-seat stadium for Aztecs football and a Major League Soccer team.
 There were two plans for the newly-vacant stadium land.
 The first was SDSU West, later renamed SDSU Mission Valley, which called for expanding the campus to Mission Valley and creating a stadium built primarily for San Diego State athletics, as well as new educational facilities for students.
 The second plan, entitled Soccer City, would use the land solely to build a new stadium housing both San Diego State athletics and an MLS team.

 On January 13, 2016, the Chargers gained NFL approval to join the Rams in a move to Los Angeles.
 On January 12, 2017, the Chargers announced that they would move to Los Angeles for the 2017 season.
 On November 6, 2018, SDSU Mission Valley would be approved on the San Diego ballot, besting Soccer City (committee supporting the MLS soccer route instead of expanding the campus and making an on-campus stadium).

 On December 5, 2019, the school announced receipt of a $15 million gift to help finance the new stadium, which would be named Bashor Field at Aztec Stadium.
 The school announced plans to begin construction of Aztec Stadium in April 2020, with anticipated completion in time for the 2022 season and the Aztecs' September 3, 2022 matchup against Arizona.
 During construction, Qualcomm, which had once sponsored San Diego Stadium, entered into a naming rights contract with the university.
 The new stadium will accordingly open as Snapdragon Stadium, bearing the name of Qualcomm's system-on-chip.

 Traditions

-Night games

-Night games have become a San Diego State University football tradition.
-The first SDSU night game was played on September 25, 1930 at Lane Field.
-Over 5,000 fans attended the game to watch the Aztecs beat the San Diego Marines 39–0.
-Since that day, over 75% of all Aztec games, home and away, have been played at night.